Sen2Agri/Sen2Agri-System/README.md

+# Binaries Packages

-You can find the compiled binaries of the system at http://www.esa-sen2agri.org/resources/software/.
+You can download the binaries of the system for CentOS-7 [here](http://www.esa-sen2agri.org/resources/software).
+You can find also more informations about ths system.
+If you have question, remark or issue, you can use the [forum](http://www.esa-sen2agri.org/forum/).

+# Compile from source
-# Prerequisites
+## Prerequisites

     yum install epel-release
     yum install git gcc gcc-c++ cmake boost-devel curl-devel expat-devel fftw-devel gdal-devel geos-devel libgeotiff-devel libjpeg-turbo-devel libsvm-devel muParser-devel opencv-devel openjpeg2-devel openjpeg2-tools pcre-devel libpng-devel proj-devel python-devel qt-devel sqlite-devel swig libtiff-devel tinyxml-devel qt5-qtbase-devel qt5-qtbase-postgresql gsl-devel qt-x11